JonathanReeve/course-computational-literary-analysis/_texts/moonstone.md

 Having given vent in those words, I felt greatly relieved.
 Her ladyship honoured me by a little friendly pat on the shoulder.
-I looked with righteous indignation at the Sergeant, to see what he thought of such a testimony as THAT.
+I looked with righteous indignation at the Sergeant, to see what he thought of such a testimony as _That_.
 The Sergeant looked back like a lamb, and seemed to like me better than ever.

 My lady informed him that he might continue his statement.
 “I